ejeej/ImmuneSpace_SDY984/OlgaMironenko/ImmuneSpace_SDY984_eng_nocode.md

 <br>

-**Process of the immune response generation** can be described as follows [@pollard_guide_2021]:
+**Process of the immune response generation** can be described as follows (Pollard and Bijker 2021):

 <img src="../OlgaMironenko/images/ImmResp_Vacc1.jpg" width="100%" />

 <br>

-Or as follows [@desmet_nucleic_2012]:
+Or as follows (Desmet and Ishii 2012):

 <img src="../OlgaMironenko/images/ImmResp_Vacc2.jpg" width="100%" />

 <br>

-Vaccine contains patogene-assiciated molecular patterns (PAMPs) or can induce local reaction with releasing damage-assiciated molecular patterns (DAMPs).
+Vaccine contains patogene-associated molecular patterns (PAMPs) or can induce local reaction with releasing damage-associated molecular patterns (DAMPs).
 These patterns are recognized by pattern recognition receptors (PRRs), expressed by the cells of the **innate immune system**: macrophages, mast cells, neutrophils, dendritic cells (DCs).
 These cells do not reveal which particular infection or another pathogen has infiltrated the organism, but, depending on the certain cell, should destroy or absorb and split them into fragments and/ or signal about them to the cells of adpative immunity. **Adaptive immunity system** will then work to form/ initialize specific, target immune response against this certain pathogen, by antibody production, in particular.

 In addition, PAMPs and DAMPs can be detected by lymphoid cells of the innate immunity (e.g., NK cells), which induce the release of cytokines, that may cooperate in the activation and orientation of the dendritic cells (DCs).
 DCs plays the crucial role in transferring the signal from the innate to the adaptive immune system.
 Activated DCs migrate to lymphoid nodes where they represent fragments of the absorbed antigen to T-cells through special mechanism of co-stimulation of the T-cells receptors (TCR).
 At this stage one type of T-cells (T-killers, or CD8+ lymphocytes) interact with the type I molecules of the major histocompatibility complex (MHC-I) and, upon recognition of the alien MHC-I, release proteins that dissolve the pathogen, while another type of T-cells (T-helpers, or CD4+ lymphocytes) interact with the type II molecules of the MHC (MHC-II) and, upon recognition of the alien MHC-II, produce cytokines and chemokines.
 Depending on the cytokines mileau, CD4+ lymphocites can differentiate into different subtypes of T-helpers (Th) and T-follicular helpers (Tfh) - the latter activates B-cells which differentiate into plasma cells that produce antigen-specific antibodies.
 B-cells and CD8+ lymphocytes can differentiate into memory cells, which allow immune system more quickly recognize and response to familiar pathogen.